Skip to content

 2. We can go to the museum to do some research; Mondays are pretty quiet there.

-Now consider the role or task that both forms of punctuation have in either sentence.
-In the first, the clause that follows the colon tells us more information about the preceding clause.
+In the first, the clause that follows the colon tells us more information about the previous clause.
 We know that ‘he got what he worked for,’ but what was it that he worked for?
 A promotion.

-The colon should then be used when clauses that follow it expand or add emphasis to what comes before it.
+What comes after colons should expand or add emphasis to the information that precedes it.
 Think of it this way: semicolons are half of a colon, which is why they are called semicolons.
 They signal a relationship, but one that’s more distant and independent than the colon.

 Examples: